|

 CHOP WOOD, CARRY WATER That Zen saying is also the name of a daily email from activist and Substack columnist Jessica Craven.
 On weekdays she offers a bunch of actions for subscribers to take, such as phoning senators and representatives – often with different scripts for Democratic and Republicans – about issues needing their attention.
 On the weekends, she highlights items from the news that are encouraging, under the headline “Celebrate This!”
 Here’s the link to her substack page.

-SPEAKING OF FACEBOOK…If you’re not already subscribed to either our Facebook Page or group, consider joining!
-We share daily posts from political historian-commentator Heather Cox Richardson, occasional posts from other sources such as Robert Reich and Robert Hubbell, announcements of our public Zoom meetings, and opportunities for action.
-To follow our Facebook Page (followers do not post) , click here.
-To join our Facebook Group (members can post), click here.
-Both receive all IN-SLWM announcements and the daily Richardson posts.
+SPEAKING OF FACEBOOK…If you’re not already subscribed to our Facebook Group, consider joining!
+We share daily commentaries from a long list of authors, including Heather Cox Richardson, Robert Hubbell, and Robert Reich; announcements of our public Zoom meetings; and opportunities for action.
+To join our Facebook Group click here.

 |